 - 1. Data is provided to BC Housing by WTHSP providers.
 Accuracy is dependent on integrity of data provided to BC Housing. - Multiple referrals possible per woman and child.
 Referrals and stays are not comparable, as multiple referrals are possible per woman and child over the course of the reporting period or from different referral sources (e.g. one woman may have multiple referrals from various sources on a particular night, but can only have one stay for that night). - 3.
 Proportions are based on where responses to questions are provided.
 Unknown responses are excluded from the denominator. - 4.
-A stay includes consecutive nights in the program (min 1 night). - Stays may reflect stays in additional beds beyond what is funded by BC Housing's WTHSP. - A woman (and accompanied children) may have more than one stay in the same reporting period and at more than one WTSHP site within the reporting period; therefore, stays do not represent unique individuals. - Only children who stayed at least one night during their mom/guardian's stay were included in the analysis.
-Children who did not stay at the transition house for at least one night of the stay were not included. - Women reported to stay without children may have children that did not accompany them during the stay.
-Their children may have accompanied them on other stay(s) at WTHSP sites during the reporting period. - Departures do not represent unique individuals, as a woman and accompanied children may have stayed more than once during the fiscal year (a stay is 1+ consecutive nights) or across reported fiscal years at one site or at multiple sites/ programs. - Departures to housing includes private market housing with and without a rent supplement, affordable housing, and safe return home. - Occupancy is calculated by dividing the number of bed stays from women and accompanied children by the number of WTHSP-funded transition house beds. - 12.
-Some sites may have had closures or opened part way through reporting period, which would make occupancy percentages higher. - 13.
+A stay includes consecutive nights in the program (minimum one night). - Stays may reflect stays in additional beds beyond what is funded by BC Housing's WTHSP. - A woman (and accompanied children) may have more than one stay in the same reporting period and at more than one WTSHP site within the reporting period; therefore, stays do not represent unique individuals. - 7.
+Only children who stayed at least one night during their mom/guardian's stay were included in the analysis.
+Children who did not stay at the safe home for at least one night of the stay were not included. - Women reported to stay without children may have children that did not accompany them during the stay.
+Their children may have accompanied them on other stay(s) at WTHSP sites during the reporting period. - Departures do not represent unique individuals, as a woman and accompanied children may have stayed more than once during the fiscal year (a stay is 1+ consecutive nights) or across reported fiscal years at one site or at multiple sites/ programs. - 10.
+Departures to housing includes private market housing with and without a rent supplement, affordable housing, and safe return home. - 11.
 Due to data integrity issues, data could not be compared to 2015-16 for all indicators.
-In these cases, data for 2015-16 has been excluded.
+In these cases, data for 2015-16 has been excluded. - 12.
+To prevent double counting of stays, only stays that started in the reporting period are counted.
+Therefore, there may be additional stays in the reporting period that may not be reflected in the analysis, as the stays started before the reporting period.